 The Convergent Eigenspace

 By transformation, a youth may shed childhood and grow through something not so different from a mathematical operation.
-Some may set what came before aflame in order to take an entirely novel form from the ashes.
 In all but a few cases, the process is irreversible.

 At the age of nineteen, a young man destroys his old identity to take a new name, stepping into the shoes of Cedric Kenyon.
-Intent on leaving the past behind him, he drives east, landing in a small town that bears an uncanny resemblance to what he left behind.
-In desperation, he accepts a sum of cash to drive a package to New York City, but his attempt at escape runs afoul of the law and he finds himself behind bars.
-Moments before the gates are sealed, a woman he's never heard of posts his bail and insists that he come to live at an orphanage in Queens, promising forbidden knowledge in exchange for his undying loyalty.
+Intent on leaving the past behind him, he drives east, landing in a town that bears an uncanny resemblance to what he left behind.
+When he accepts a sum of cash to drive a package to New York City, he soon finds himself behind bars.
+Moments before his fate is sealed, a strange woman posts his bail and insists that he come to live at an orphanage in Queens, promising forbidden knowledge in exchange for his undying loyalty.

 The Convergent Eigenspace starts with Book 0: What Time Cannot Touch.
 While Cedric has abandoned his old life, he finds he has brought with him a tendency toward bizarre and troubling dreams.
 He must endure terror by night while each day attempting to grasp at feats he had long believed impossible.
 When his magical abilities emerge in ways his fellow students don't recognize, he finds that a unique gift can feel like loneliness, and sometimes like a curse.